Do I need a degree, and if so, in what subject area?

 Could I move from one type of job in the profession to another?

-Yes, it is not uncommon for people to move between the different sectors of the industry, for example, from working for an international consultancy to a role within the pensions department of a large Plc., or from an underwriting role to working as a loss adjuster.
+Yes, it is not uncommon for people to move between the different sectors of the industry, for example, from an underwriting role to working as a loss adjuster.
 Moving roles is made easier if you have relevant qualifications, which will assure potential employers that a body of technical knowledge has been demonstrated, as well as a commitment to professional development.

-The variety of roles available means that many people join the profession and never leave it, particularly those with high-level professional qualifications such as the APMI.
+The variety of roles available means that many people join the profession and never leave it, particularly those with Chartered status or high-level professional qualifications such as the ACII.

 Are there opportunities for more mature entrants?

-Yes, people from a wide range of backgrounds have successful second careers in the pensions industry.
-For example, those who have worked in law and accountancy, or as an actuary have often successfully moved into a career in pensions.
+Yes, people from a wide range of backgrounds have successful second careers in the industry.
+For example, those who have worked in law and accountancy, or as an actuary, are often found in insurance.
 Likewise, those with an engineering, geological or healthcare background can find roles that fit with their specialist knowledge.

 Are there opportunities overseas?

-Holding high-level professional qualifications such as the APMI are like holding a second passport.
+Holding a high-level professional qualification such as the ACII, is like holding a second passport.
 Employers around the world understand the value of these qualifications and the technical knowledge that its holders have.